mobilemind/js2uri/README.md

 or an iOS app protocol scheme link.

 ## Compatibility
 Version 1.3.0 begins grunt 0.4.0 compatibility and ends compatibility with earlier versions of grunt.
-Use version 1.2.0 if you require grunt 0.3.x compatibility.
+Use [js2uri 1.2.0 ]if you require grunt 0.3.x compatibility.

 ## Example
 The code